 View the latest version of the revised PACE Code C document, as issued by the Home Office, containing the new written notice.

 The National Standards puts into context the Codes of Practice that underpins paragraph 51 of the Police Reform Act 2002 and identifies what are considered to be National Standards to all involved in the process.
-A copy of Standards can be found here: National Standards
+A copy of the Standards can be found here: National Standards

 Independent Custody Visiting Association